stevim/Game-of-WARhammer/README.md

 ### Theme - Pokemon

 ## Objective:
-Create the card game "War" as a browser-based game
+Create the card game "War" as a browser-based game.
+The game of war is a simple card game that follows a defined game logic.

 ## To Play the Game:
 Click [here](https://pokebattlewar.netlify.app/) to play the game.
 [Here](https://docs.google.com/document/d/1FDr_7BSE_S3VJ1-ZaaZ_GNyVKIOpr0I7Nviz1j0aIv8/edit) is a link to my pseudocode